 Many of your rights depend on the type of housing you live in or your type of tenancy.
 You may be subject to different laws and have different sets of rights than even neighbors in your own building.
 Learn which rights and responsibilities apply to you.

-In certain limited situations, you may be able to establish that your landlord has sufficiently breached his/her end of the contract, and that as a result, the contract is void.
-A partial list of circumstances that may qualify, as well circumstances that clearly do not, is explained further in this information sheet.
+In certain limited situations, you may be able to establish that your landlord has sufficiently breached their end of the contract, and that as a result, the contract is void.
 Be advised that establishing this legal argument is complicated, and you should seek legal counsel before trying this.
-If you believe that your landlord breached the contract, but your landlord disagrees, be prepared to defend your position in court, and to face the consequences (such as potentially being held liable for back-rent, and ending up on the ‘tenant blacklist’.)
+If you believe that your landlord breached the contract, but your landlord disagrees, be prepared to defend your position in court, and potentially be liable for the remaining rent.

 If you or your spouse is 62 or older, you can break the lease if you are re-locating to a nursing home, senior housing, or other adult care facility.
 You can also break the lease if a physician certifies that you can no longer live in your home (for example, you can’t walk up the stairs in a walk-up, or you can’t live alone any more) and you plan to move in with family members.
 You must give your landlord 30 days notice (the 30 days must include a full rent payment period) and your notice must be in writing and include proof.